rawnly/aalias/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
+    disable    Disable an alias
+    enable     Enable an alias
-    help     Prints this message or the help of the given subcommand(s) setup    setup basic configuration
+    help       Prints this message or the help of the given subcommand(s) list       List alla aliases

-EXAMPLES:
-  add-alias md markdown -p
-  # Equivalent to
-  alias md='markdown -p'
-  # Plus adding it to your rc file.
+    setup      Setup basic configuration
 ```